Homeowners Should Do Their Own Termite Treatments

 Knowing what type of termite helps to know what to expect when they are being baited.

-Here is termite identification, tips and you can submit your termite photos
+Here are termite identification, tips and you can submit your termite photos

 Termites will leave an area if they feel at risk.